RubySteps/21-day-challenge/2_adventures/001/awochna/05_rake_twitter_information/README.md

 `./tw post "your tweet"` to post your tweet

 `./tw ls` to see the last 20 tweets from people you follow

+If you want to fill in the access_tokens.yml file automatically, there is a rake task defined

+    rake access_tokens